What Conditions Does Acupuncture Treat?

 A number of NHS hospitals already use various CAM therapies.
 For example, acupuncture is sometimes used to assist in childbirth and for other purposes in pain clinics.

 IBS (irritable bowel),

 Post-traumatic stress disorder,

 Chinese acupuncturists list many other ailments where acupuncture has been shown to be effective and so it is always worth consulting a trained and qualified acupuncturist.

-We thought you might like a second opinion and so here is an article published by the respected WebMD website that has become one of the leading authority websites on all things medical because of their unbiased reporting.
+We thought you might like a second opinion on acupuncture conditions treated; and so here is an article published by the respected WebMD website that has become one of the leading authority websites on all things medical because of their unbiased reporting.

 In what was hailed as “the largest, longest, and most rigorous study of acupuncture” ever conducted, acupuncture was found to reduce pain and improve function and movement among patients with osteoarthritis of the knee when used with other treatments.

-That study paves the way for more and better research of acupuncture, Wayne tells WebMD.
+That study paves the way for more and better research of acupuncture conditions treated, Wayne tells WebMD.
 “This was a landmark study not only in its finding for osteoarthritis.
 It shows that if we put resources into a carefully designed trial, we’re likely to see something definitive … we may be able to say with more certainty that other [applications of acupuncture] are effective.”

 Cancer Side Effects: Nausea and vomiting — the distressing side effects of chemotherapy — respond well to acupuncture.
 A study published a few years ago showed that acupuncture plus antinausea medication worked better than just medication alone.
 The NIH “has given us two thumbs up,” Wayne says.